 Guest Rating: 9.1/10 | Location: Anacapri | View on Booking.com

-Check the price and availability of Capri Palace Jumeirah
+Check prices for Capri Palace Jumeirah

 Luxury Hotel – Hotel Caesar Augustus